-Comedones (blackheads, whiteheads), pimples and tender red bumps on the face, chest or back, or a combination of these.
-Usually occurs during puberty and can last until age 20-30.

-The primary event is the obstruction of the sebaceous follicle outlet.
-Due to increasingly active androgenic hormones, there is increased activity of sebaceous glands with obstruction of the sebaceous glands of the skin.
-This leads to rupture of the gland and release of fatty acids into the surrounding tissue resulting in an inflammatory reaction producing an acne nodule.
-Bacterial colonization of the trapped sebum may produce inflammation.

-- 1. Lesions on face, back, chest. - 2.
-Use of acne-causing medications (e.g., corticosteroids, phenytoin, greasy cleansing creams, cosmetics, oils). - 3.
-Underlying endocrinopathy (e.g., Cushing Syndrome, Stein-Leventhol Syndrome). - Condition often worsens during periods of stress or cyclic menstrual flares. - 5.
-Psychological distress caused by presence of facial lesions. - 6.
-Family history of acne. - 7.
-Assess pregnancy status.

-Increasing number of blackheads, whiteheads, pimples and tender red bumps on the face, chest or back are noted.
+- DEFINITION Comedones (blackheads, whiteheads), pimples and tender red bumps on the face, chest or back, or any combination.
+Usually occurs during puberty and can last until age 20-30. - ETIOLOGY Due to increasingly active androgenic hormones, there is increased activity of sebaceous glands with obstruction of the sebaceous glands of the skin.
+This leads to rupture of the gland and release of sebum, a fatty acid into the surrounding tissue resulting in an inflammatory reaction producing an acne nodule.
+Bacterial colonization of the trapped sebum may produce inflammation. - SUBJECTIVE 1.
+Use of acne-causing medications (e.g., corticosteroids, phenytoin, greasy cleansing creams, cosmetics, oils). - 2.
+Underlying endocrinopathy (e.g., polycystic ovary syndrome, congenital adrenal hyperplasia). - 3.
+Condition often worsens during periods of stress or cyclic menstrual flares. - 4.
+Psychological distress caused by presence of facial lesions. - 5.
+Family history of acne. - 6.
+Assess pregnancy status. - OBJECTIVE 1.
+Increasing number of blackheads, whiteheads, pimples, and tender red bumps on face, chest or back are noted.
 Lesions may lead to pitted scars.
 One type of lesion may be predominant or all may be present.
 Determine if acne is mild, moderate or severe.
 Cystic acne requires prompt attention; ruptured cysts may result in scar formation.
 (Cysts extend deep into the dermis and are best appreciated by palpation.
-Papules and pustules extend primarily above the surface of the skin.)

-Acne, Mild Inflammatory
+Papules and pustules extend primarily above the surface of the skin.) - ASSESSMENT Acne, Mild Inflammatory

-PLAN